 Got some picky eaters in your house (maybe even your adult partner) who won't eat fish?
 Not even one bite, for health's sake?
-Well, this is a great way to fool them... we mean, enlighten them.
+Well, this is a great way to fool them... we mean, enlighten them!
 After all, who doesn't love cake?
-These cakes mix tilapia with lime, chili powder, and panko to create flaky, cake-y perfection.
-Served atop a salad of arugula, pepitas, and tomatoes, we're sure this dish will create some fish lovers in your family, even if they have to be tricked into it.
+These cakes combine tilapia, lime, chili powder, and panko to create flaky, cake-y perfection.
+Served atop a salad of arugula, pepitas, and tomatoes, this dish will create some fish lovers in your family, even if they have to be tricked into it.

-Rinse tilapia fillets, pat dry, and season both sides with ¼ tsp. salt and ¼ tsp. pepper.
+Pat tilapia fillets dry, and season both sides with ¼ tsp. salt and ¼ tsp. pepper.

-Place tilapia on prepared baking sheet, drizzle with 1 tsp. olive oil, and roast until fish reaches a minimum internal temperature of 145 degrees, 12-15 minutes.
+Place tilapia on prepared baking sheet and roast until fish reaches a minimum internal temperature of 145 degrees, 12-14 minutes.

-Remove from oven, carefully transfer to a plate, and allow to cool 5-10 minutes.
+Carefully transfer fish to a plate and let cool 5-10 minutes.

 While fish roasts, prepare ingredients.